The Royal Trail Gran Paradiso - Italy

 Day 4: Cogne to Alps Money then back to Cogne

-We continue on our journey along the Alte Via 2, over Col Loson (the highest non-glaciated pass in the whole park) at 3300m about 2 hours from Refugio Sella.
+We continue on our journey along the Alte Via 2, over Col Loson (the highest non-glaciated pass in the whole park) at 3300m about 2 hours from Rifugio Sella.
 The climb itself is quite gentle, explained by the fact that is was once the trail used by the King's hunting parties.
 From here we head down this enormous valley with giant cliffs towering above towards the beautiful Valsavarenche.
-Lunch will be had on route.
+Lunch will be en route.
 The trail finishes with a walled-in path over the bridge that crosses the Torrente Savara.
 Eaux Rousses is named after the red rock behind the hamlet that is stained by water trickling down from a spring containing iron.
-(B,L,D)
+16 km 8 hrs (B,L,D)

 Day 7: Eaux Rousses to Rifugio Federico Chabod